-How to create a Facebook store with Shopify
+How to open a Facebook store with Shopify in 3 steps

 To create a Facebook store with Shopify, you’ll first have to create a Facebook business page.
 It’s to this page that you’ll add a shop section to.
-So if you don’t have a Facebook page yet, create one now.
+So if you don’t have yet, here’s the quick reference to make a Facebook page.

 (Ideally, you should not only have a page ready but also have a few 100 followers on it before adding a store to it.
 This way, you’ll have an engaged audience to market to – right from day 1!)